This page describes how to create a Cloud SQL for SQL Server instance.

 For workloads that require real-time processing, make sure that your instance has enough memory to contain the entire working set.
 However, there are other factors that can impact memory requirements, such as number of active connections, and internal overhead processes.
 You should perform load testing to avoid performance issues in your production environment.

 When you configure your instance, select enough memory and vCPUs to handle your workload, and upgrade as your workload increases.
-A machine configuration with insufficient vCPUs could lose its SLA coverage.
+A machine configuration with insufficient vCPUs might lose its SLA coverage.
 For more information, see Operational guidelines.

 Machine types for Cloud SQL Enterprise edition instances

-For Cloud SQL Enterprise edition instances, you can
+For Cloud SQL Enterprise edition instances,

-also create custom instance configurations
+you can also create custom instance configurations using the

-instances create
+gcloud sql instances create

 command.